In Empty Stadium, Olympic Torch is Passed from Greece to Japan Amid Summer Games' Uncertainty - The Pappas Post

 Imoto, a UNICEF representative, was reportedly a last-minute appointment as she already lives in Greece and did not have to travel from Japan amid the crisis.

-Greek President Katerina Sakellaropoulou in a statement said the ancient Olympic values of ‘concord, goodwill, brotherhood…are the weapon to use’ against the virus.
+Greek President Katerina Sakellaropoulou said in a statement that the ancient Olympic values of “concord, goodwill, brotherhood…are the weapon to use” against the virus.

 Addressing Japanese organizers absent from Thursday’s ceremony, Greek Olympic Committee Chairman Spyros Kapralos, said: “Regretfully the COVID-19 outbreak made us take hard decisions and change our initial plans.
 We deeply regret that you… were not able to travel to Greece and join us here today.”